Idaho’s ICUs are filling up again — this time, patients are in their 30s

 Boise’s Saint Alphonsus hospital is the trauma center for the region.
-Its emergency department, medical units and ICU are nearing a crisis level as COVID-19 cases increase again.
+Its emergency department, medical units and ICU have been strained at many points during the pandemic.
 (Otto Kitsinger for Idaho Capital Sun)

 They survived 15 months of COVID-19 swabs, patients gasping for air, intubations and body bags.
 They survived the bottomless pit of sorrow that is a patient’s family saying goodbye over Skype — and being the one to hold that patient’s hand as they died.

 The arrival of COVID-19 vaccines in Idaho gave these health care workers hope.
 They lined up for shots in December and cried tears of relief.

 Now, the hospital beds are filling up again.
 The number of people hospitalized with COVID-19 in Idaho has doubled this month.
 And they’re sicker; the number of ICU patients with COVID-19 nearly tripled.

 It is July 2021, and health care workers are exhausted.
 But now, they’re frustrated, too.

 “I’m so annoyed.
 I’m … um … it’s hard to not be angry, you know?” said Dr. Meghan McInerney, ICU medical director at Saint Alphonsus Regional Medical Center in Boise.
 “Our job is to take care of whoever walks through the door.
 We pride ourselves on that as physicians and health care workers … no matter the poor decision they may have made in life.”

 The patients in the ICU now are “relatively young,” McInerney said.
 Their lungs are so inflamed and full of fluid that they just stop working.